rootslab/hazz/Readme.md

 ### Constructor

-> Specify the max number of bytes to parse for every key to hash
+> Specify how many bytes to parse from every
+> input key to hash with pseudo-random data

 ```javascript
 Hazz( Number max_input_length )